microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_dc_vanilla_arm_template.md

 * Secondary ARM template will deploy a client Windows Server 2019 VM.

-* As part of the Windows Server 2019 VM deployment, there are 2 scripts executions; First script (ClientTools.ps1) at deployment runtime using the ARM *"CustomScriptExtention"* module and a second script (LogonScript.ps1) on user first logon to Windows.
+* As part of the Windows Server 2019 VM deployment, there are 2 scripts executions; First script (ClientTools.ps1) at deployment runtime using the ARM *"CustomScriptExtension"* module and a second script (LogonScript.ps1) on user first logon to Windows.

   * Runtime script will:
     * Inject user params values (from bullet point #1) to be used in both runtime and logon script